Local Grammar-Based Coding Revisited: Introduction

-The main motivation for considering such minimal codes is a simple upper bound for their pointwise mutual information in terms of the number of rules in the fully minimal grammar \cite{Debowski11b}.
-It follows hence that if the fully minimal code is strongly universal and the Shannon mutual information or the algorithmic mutual information for a given process is high then the fully minimal grammar must have numerous rules.
+The main motivation for considering such minimal codes is a simple algebraic upper bound for their pointwise mutual information in terms of the vocabulary size, i.e., the number of rules in the minimal grammar \cite{Debowski06, Debowski11b}.
+It follows hence that if the minimal code is universal and the Shannon mutual information or the algorithmic mutual information for a given process are large then the minimal grammar must have numerous rules.
+Consequently, we may think that the minimal code may be used for detecting and quantifying the amount of word-like tokens in the stream of symbols generated by an information source \cite{Debowski11b}, see also \cite{Wolff80, DeMarcken96, NevillManning96, NevillManningWitten97, NevillManningWitten97b}.
+In particular, such a code might be used to explain or connect certain empirical power laws in linguistics such as Zipf's law, Heaps' law, and Hilberg's law \cite{Debowski06, Debowski11b}.